Queen's Pier: 1954 pier

 As part of post-war reclamation, the old pier was demolished.
-Work commenced in February 1954 on a new pier on the new waterfront designed in a modern utilitarian style.
+Works commenced in February 1954 on a new pier on the new waterfront designed in a modern utilitarian style.
 The structure was described as a U-shaped plan, with an open-sided superstructure.
 It consisted of tiled reinforced concrete base and pillars, and was modelled after previous piers in the area.
 Its flat roof was also made of concrete, topped with bitumen waterproofing.
 Five sets of stairs allowed boat passengers to board and disembark, three located on the north side, one on the east and one on the west.

 The pier was considered "an integral part" of the ceremonial cluster including City Hall and Edinburgh Place which was being formed at the time, and the entrance to the City Hall formed an axis with the Pier to lend a sense of occasion to visiting dignitaries.
 The secondary design goal was to maximise public access to the very limited open space in Central in contrast with the city bustle.

 The pier was opened by Lady Maurine Grantham, wife of Governor Sir Alexander Grantham, on 28 June 1954.